In this article:

-- Leg cramps.
 Stick with the calf and hamstring stretches to keep leg cramps from messing with your sleep.

-- Trouble sleeping.
 If you can’t sleep, it’s okay to get up and do something else, but keep to a calming activity such as reading or writing in a journal.
 Don’t start cleaning out your freezer or doing a Zumba video.
 Rest.

 You might be 40 weeks pregnant with no signs of labor.
 But at 40 weeks pregnant, signs of labor will be here very soon.
 Call your doctor right away if you have contractions that are more than a little uncomfortable or keep coming at regular intervals.
 The other 40 weeks pregnant sign of labor to look out for?
 A leak or flow of amniotic fluid—this means your water has ruptured or broken.
 You’ll likely know because it will be truly watery, not like typical discharge, and it doesn’t stop.
 At first you might think it’s pee, but then you will realize—nope!
 You’re in labor!
 Call your OB.

 At 40 weeks pregnant, you may be getting antsy—after all, this is supposed to be your last week of pregnancy!
 You may be curious how to induce labor using natural methods.
 We recommend taking long walks and having sex.
 (Both are fun pastimes and could cause your body to start the process.)
 If you want to try acupuncture, that’s considered safe too.
 However, don’t take herbal supplements or drink castor oil—doctors say those methods are unsafe and probably won’t work anyhow.
-You might have heard that stimulating your nipples can induce labor—it can, but doctors recommend you don’t even try it.
-In fact, nipple stimulation can cause contractions that are too strong and may put baby’s well-being in jeopardy.
-Not worth it.
+You might have heard that stimulating your nipples can induce labor.
+It can, but doctors recommend you don’t even try it.
+In fact, nipple stimulation can cause contractions that are too strong and may put baby’s well-being in jeopardy—not worth it.

 Now that you’ve reached your due date, your doctor might talk to you about inducing labor medically.
-Whether or not this is necessary will have to do with how baby’s doing in there.
+Whether or not this is necessary will have to do with how baby is doing in there.
 (The doctor might schedule this now if you have complications or are 40 weeks pregnant with twins.)
-If baby’s perfectly healthy and you have no complications, you might not need an induction at all and can keep sticking it out, even if it takes a couple more weeks.
+If baby is perfectly healthy and you have no complications, you might not need an induction at all and can keep sticking it out, even if it takes a couple more weeks.
 (Yes, weeks.
 Though chances are high that you’ll go into labor naturally by the end of next week.)
-It might be worth it to know that you waited it out until your baby was truly ready.
+It might be worth it to know that you waited it out until baby was truly ready.